-Before work could properly commence on Tasmania's biggest Ausco Modular has had a branch in Tasmania for a number of years.
-This infrastructure project, The Brighton Bypass, Ausco Modular ensured gives the company an insight into local conditions, which, coupled with the the construction team had a proper base for operations. company's national expertise in their field and a highly competitive tender, won them this coveted contract.
+Before work could properly commence on Tasmania's biggest infrastructure project, The Brighton Bypass, Ausco Modular ensured the construction team had a proper base for operations.

-Ausco Modular installed the first buildings in October 2009 when work commenced on the Northern section, developing a project office "We know the Tasmanian market, we know what needs to be done to work complex and amenities for the administration and engineering teams within large project teams such as this one, and we know how to manage which would last for the life of the project.
-As the project progressed our processes to ensure clients get exactly what they're looking for, for the south, so did the modular buildings which are Ausco Modular's right price," said Mr Wormald. speciality, ensuring the project could maintain a cohesive and stable command centre.
-Flexibility became important when it was discovered that the bypass was to maintaining a dedicated team of employees and subcontractors in Tasmania, Ausco Modular demonstrated a great deal of flexibility to meet the project's needs.
+Ausco Modular installed the first buildings in October 2009 when work commenced on the Northern section, developing a project office complex and amenities for the administration and engineering teams which would last for the life of the project.
+As the project progressed south, so did the modular buildings which are Ausco Modular's speciality, ensuring the project could maintain a cohesive and stable command centre.

+to maintaining a dedicated team of employees and subcontractors in Tasmania, Ausco Modular demonstrated a great deal of flexibility to meet the project's needs.